amsen20/masters-thesis/docs/evaluation/imem-in-practice.md

   |           ++++     ++          ++          ++
 ```

-Now lets implement the same function using imem.
+Now let's implement the same function using imem.
 The following implements the `longest` function using imem library:

 ```Scala